 • 140 dB: fireworks

 Proximity to the source of the sound will, of course, impact how loud it is.
-So, noise that is close to or greater than the noise of a lawnmower can cause hearing damage.
+So, noise close to or greater than the noise of a lawnmower can cause hearing damage.

-Loud noises, especially those exceeding 85 decibels, can pose a significant threat to children’s hearing health.
+Loud noises, especially those exceeding 85 decibels, can significantly threaten children’s hearing health.

 Measuring Safe Sound Levels

-Understanding and measuring safe sound levels is crucial to prevent hearing damage in children.
-Fortunately, there are several tools and guidelines available to help parents and caregivers ensure their child’s environment is safe for their ears.
+Understanding and measuring safe sound levels is crucial to preventing hearing damage in children.
+Fortunately, several tools and guidelines are available to help parents and caregivers ensure their child’s environment is safe for their ears.

 One of the most accessible tools is a decibel meter app.
 These apps can be easily downloaded onto your smartphone and used to measure the sound levels in your surroundings.
 They provide a quick and convenient way to check if the noise level is safe for your child’s ears.